j5int/openpyxl2/doc/optimized.rst

 Here again, the regular :class:`openpyxl2[.]worksheet.worksheet.Worksheet` has been replaced by a faster alternative, the :class:`openpyxl2[.]writer.write_only.WriteOnlyWorksheet`.
-When you want to dump large amounts of data, you might find write-only helpful.
+When you want to dump large amounts of data make sure you have `lxml` installed.

 .. :: doctest